gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/influence-diagram.md

 ## Visualization
-To visualize influence diagrams, we define the different node types and how to order the nodes.
-There are two ways to order directed acyclic graphs, linear and depth-wise.
-We use [diagrams.net](https://www.diagrams.net/) for drawing influence diagrams.

-### Node Types
+### Nodes and Edges
 ![](figures/node-types.svg)

+This section defines how to draw nodes, edges, and directed acyclic graphs to visualize influence diagrams.
+We recommend [diagrams.net](https://www.diagrams.net/) for drawing graphs.

-We use a circle to represent chance nodes, square to represent decision nodes and diamond to represent value nodes.
+We use a circle to represent chance nodes, a square to represent decision nodes, and a diamond to represent value nodes.
 The symbol $i$ represents the node's index and symbol $S_i$ the states of the chance or decision node.
+We use the following colors and styling:

+- Chance nodes: Fill color `F5F5F5` and line color `666666`.
+- Decision nodes: Fill color `D5E8D4` and line color `82B366`
+- Value nodes: Fill color `FFE6CC` and line color `D79B00`
+- Linewidth `2pt` and perimeter `2pt` (padding around the node).

+We represent directed edges using arrows from a source node to a target node, colored with the target node's line color.
+Next, we show the two ways of drawing directed acyclic graphs, linear and layered method.

-### Linear Order
+### Linear Graph
 ![](figures/linear-order.svg)

 We can order the nodes in increasing linear order based on indices.

-### Depth-wise Order
+### Layered Graph
 ![](figures/depth-wise-order.svg)

 We define the **depth** of a node $j∈N$ as follows.
 Root nodes have a depth of one